themanaworld/policies/policies/privacy-policy.md

 ## Contacting Us

-For legal questions, such as regarding this Privacy Policy, please use legal@themanaworld.org
+For legal inquiries, such as pertaining to this Privacy Policy, please use legal@themanaworld.org

-For data requests, or to exercise a right which is not available on the interface, please use instead data@themanaworld.org
+When otherwise unavailable in the user interface, you may contact us at data@themanaworld.org to request a copy or the removal of your personal data, to exercise your right to be forgotten, or to make requests under the GDPR act.

 This Privacy Policy does not supersede the [Terms of Use](/tos) and is subject to it.